Backup and Disaster Recovery

 At that point, the question is not whether something was backed up.
 The question is whether critical systems can be restored properly, whether data is recoverable offsite, and whether recovery can happen without dragging the business into extended downtime.

-What Backup & Recovery Covers
+What Backup and Disaster Recovery Covers

 Offsite.
 Structured.
 Ready.

 UmbrellaNET protects business-critical systems through externally managed backup and disaster recovery built to hold when recovery is required.
-That includes backup scope, offsite protection, retention control, restore planning, and the recovery path needed to bring systems back into operation properly.
+That includes backup scope, offsite protection, retention control, restore planning and the recovery path needed to bring systems back into operation properly.

 This is not limited to keeping copies of data.
-It is about protecting the systems, workloads, and operational information the business depends on, then maintaining a recovery position that can actually be used when something fails.
+It is about protecting the systems, workloads and operational information the business depends on, then maintaining a recovery position that can actually be used when something fails.

 Backup is managed as part of a wider recovery function.
 Data is protected externally.
 Recovery paths are defined in advance.
-Restore options are aligned to the systems being protected, the importance of the workload, and the level of disruption the business can absorb.
+Restore options are aligned to the systems being protected, the importance of the workload and the level of disruption the business can absorb.

 Where disaster recovery is required, the focus extends beyond backup alone.
 The objective is to restore service continuity, not just recover files.
 That means recovery is planned around how systems need to come back, what order matters, and what has to be available for the business to keep operating.